 Agile roles are distributed in a way the development process can stay flexible and scalable.
 By choosing the right Agile team structure, you will arrange activities, processes, and workflows effectively.
 Here are some of the characteristics the development team structure should possess to be called Agile:

-• There is no hierarchy.
-Agile structure says no to hierarchy implemented in traditional approaches.
+- There is no hierarchy.
+The agile structure says no to the hierarchy implemented in traditional approaches.
 Instead, a cross-functional Agile team uses a flat structure under which team members work independently of each other and organize their tasks by themselves.

 As you see, Agile teams differ from traditional ones in a number of aspects.
 Traditional teams are based on a hierarchical structure, which triggers competition and adversely affects communication and cooperation.
 Unlike the traditional approach, Agile development doesn’t drive internal rivalry.
 This method unites teams and individuals under shared goals.